AbdullahAlshambri/A-Web-Page-to-Control-the-Base-Robot/README.md

 # A Web Page to Control a Robotic Hand
 ![concept robot](https://github.com/AbdullahAlshambri/webcontrollingRobotbase/blob/main/ConceptRobot.jpeg)

-This repository contains a responsive web page to control five servo motors implemented in a robotic arm via the web.
+This repository contains a responsive web page to control five servo motors and DC motors implemented in a base robot via the web.
 Another page is included to receive the inputs from the control page.

 ## Repository Content
 * The control page code.